The richest sources of original texts on the internet are the noble websites of

 Spinoza: Ethics - The Collected Works of Spinoza, vol. 1 (Princeton University Press, (1985), edited and translated by Edwin Curley.
 And for helpful ideas about colloquial turns of phrase, Baruch Spinoza: The Ethics and Selected Letters (Hackett Publishing Company), translated by Samuel Shirley.

-Spinoza: (Theology and Politics): I worked from the translation by Edwin Curley, which he generously made available to me (it will be included in his soon-to-be-published The Collected Works of Spinoza, vol. 2), keeping an eye also on the translation by Michael Silverthorne and Jonathan Israel (Cambridge University Press 2007).
+Spinoza: Theology and Politics: I worked from the translation by Edwin Curley, which he generously made available to me (it has now been published as part of The Collected Works of Spinoza, vol. 2), keeping an eye also on the translation by Michael Silverthorne and Jonathan Israel (Cambridge University Press 2007).
 Anyone who has become seriously interested in this work should move on from the present version to one of those two translations, both of which have helpful editorial notes.

-Spinoza: Correspondence: Here again I worked from Curley's translations, some published in his volume 1 and some forthcoming in volume 2.
+Spinoza: Correspondence: Here again I worked from Curley's translations, which are all now to be found in his two volumes.